torrepaul315/Torres-Blog/readme.md

 ## 1. User Authentication

+> Remember that your api should only return json and should not perform any redirects.
+You can still create a session or set a cookie on the request and use the authentication concepts you have learned in class.

+> Token-based authentication _can_ be used instead of cookies.
+Read up on it [here](http://code.tutsplus.com/tutorials/token-based-authentication-with-angularjs-nodejs--cms-22543) to see if you're up for the challenge.
+Also take a look at the passport [jwt strategy](https://github.com/themikenicholson/passport-jwt).

 * Re-factor your application to use user authentication.

 * Create a users table to store your users.

-* Change the author_name columns on the blog posts table and blog comments table to author_id and add a relationship to your users table.
+* Change the author_name columns on the blog posts table and blog comments table to author_id and add a relationship to the users table.

 * Restrict blog update/deletion to the author that created the blog post.